 After that, we’ll compare our retailers in your area to see if we’ve got a better offer, everything can be taken care of in less than fifteen minutes.

 Paying your power bill has gotten pretty difficult in recent times, and if you’re sick of high prices call Electricity Monster on 1300 232 848.

-This publication looks at how much a 4-person household pays a year, on average, on plans from Origin and Alinta in VIC, NSW, QLD, SA.
+This publication looks at how much a 4-person household pays a year, on average, on electricity and gas plans from Alinta Energy & Origin Energy in NSW, VIC, QLD and SA.
 The information being made available in this document cannot substitute for legally sound advice.
-No financial decisions should be made based on information from this publication.
+No financial decisions should be made based on data from this publication.
 Individual usage, circumstances and brands could cause usage figures to vary.

 - We do not guarantee that the information provided applies to every household in Australia.